-The Midland room has tone on tone walls, rich hard wood floors and is furnished with a King sized bed red and tan floral bedding.
+The Midland room located in the front of the house on the second floor has tone on tone walls, rich hard wood floors and is furnished with a King sized bed red and gold floral bedding.
 Under the bed to warm your feet a Turkish rug.
 Two vintage chairs elegantly frame the romantic wood carved corner mantle.
 The warmth of the electric fireplace flickers.
 In the middle of the room hangs an antique brass chandelier.
 A side table holds wine glasses and snacks.
 The windows present wonderful views of the city-scape on the mountain side views looking out over the front lawn and gardens of the inn while the other windows offer views of the historic library lawn and gardens.

 Midland Avenue, just a couple streets behind the B&B, in Manitou Springs is where the old Midland train station stood in 1887.
-The Avenue Hotel B and B was built one year earlier in 1886, and the Midland Room is aptly named because it reflects the aura of a by-gone era.
+The Avenue Hotel Bed and Breakfast was built one year earlier in 1886, and the Midland Room is aptly named because it reflects the aura of a by-gone era.

 Because of our adult retreat style atmosphere, children under the age of 16 are accommodated in the Lower Carriage House only.